colevandersWands/new-curric/readme.md

 whole curriculum:
-	a series of projects gitbook - frontend, express, react
+	a series of projects (not gitbook) - frontend, express, react
 		- fully open source
 	 	projects to be built in order
 	 	completed asynchronously at student's own paces